 How to Kill Bees (Naturally)

 Sometimes it may be necessary to kill the bees.
-If this is a legal alternative where you live, then I suggest using these effective home remedies instead of a commercial pesticide.
+If this is a legal alternative where you live, then try using these effective home remedies instead of a commercial pesticide.

 A teaspoon of vinegar or canola oil in a quart of water (especially if you add a bit of dish soap) can be a very effective point-defense spray, although you’ll have to shoot the bee, which might aggravate it.